Skipper Filters¶

 The above configuration will set MaxConcurrency to 100, MaxQueueSize to 150 and Timeout to 10 seconds.

-When multiple lifo filters are set in a route, only one of them will be applied.
-It is undefined which one.
+When there are multiple lifo filters on the route, only the last one will be applied.

 This filter is similar to the lifo filter.